Logg-y/openrct2-configurable-objective-setter/designnotes.md

 It makes way more sense to me to design around what sort of things a "normal" park will do, rather than one where all the guests are locked to one tile of path or a huge queue for a free transport ride that doesn't go anywhere, or where all the rides are an identical design.

+That said, you can probably adjust the parameters of this thing to cater to that if you really wanted to.

 # Difficulty

 Obviously one or more difficulty sliders seems like a good idea.
 But to really capture that, what can actually make RCT difficult?